msayson/kvservice/README.md

 Design properties:

 - Robust to one back-end failing at a time, up to a maximum of N-1 back-end failures
-- Not robust to the front-end server failing, or to two adjacent back-end nodes failing simultaneously
+- Not robust to the front-end server failing
+- If two adjacent back-end nodes fail simultaneously, then subsequent back-end nodes will be stranded.
+However, if at least one of the first two back-end nodes survives the failure, we can continue operating without a break in service.

 ### Disclaimer